Best Acoustic Electric Guitar – Under $300 $500 $750 & $1000

 Although Guild is now under Cordoba, Guild continues to make guitars inspired by traditional designs.
 This applies to their acoustic guitars, including their highest-rated acoustic-electric, the D-140CE.

-As the label implies, this is a dreadnought cutaway model with old-school styling and tone, as expected from Guild.
+As the label implies, this is a dreadnought cutaway model with old-school styling and guitar sound, as expected from Guild.

 It has a deep and resonant sound courtesy of its solid Sitka spruce top, and solid mahogany back and sides.
 These are the types of specs that are usually limited to an expensive guitar, or high end acoustic guitars.
 This wood configuration gives the D-140CE a warm acoustic voice with robust mids.